The Learning Landing Page

-This top-level Learning page highlights how congregation partners with you in lifelong spiritual, ethical, emotional growth.
-It presents overall philosophy of congregation’s faith development programs for all ages.
+This top-level Learning page highlights how the congregation partners with members in lifelong spiritual, ethical, emotional growth.
+It presents the overall philosophy of congregation’s faith development programs for all ages.
 Include photos of children, youth, and adults in the congregation.

 Here's sample text:

 We provide children, youth, young adults, and adults an opportunity to explore, reflect, and learn in a nurturing spiritual community.
 Unitarian Universalist religious education programs offer all ages, inspiring:

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life.

 - Social growth – connecting with peers and people of all ages on a deeper level.
 Finding acceptance among people who see beyond the superficial.